SOM Foundation

-The SOM Foundation was founded in 1979 with the goal to advance the design profession’s ability to address the key topics of our time by bringing together and supporting groups and individuals, each with the highest possible design aspirations.
+The SOM Foundation, established in 1979, is an organization dedicated to advancing the capabilities of the design profession in addressing contemporary societal challenges.
 The Foundation’s grant programming was established in 1981 and currently offers five annual awards across the United States, Europe, and China.
 The grants support students and faculty of architecture, landscape architecture, urban design, interior design, and engineering to undertake rigorous interdisciplinary research that can help shape our future.

 As of 2021, the SOM Foundation has awarded more than $2.7 million to over 281 fellows who have gone on to distinguish themselves in professional and academic careers.

 Some notable SOM Foundation award recipients include Marion Weiss (1982), Werner Sobek (1983), Douglas Garofalo (1987), Santiago Calatrava (1988), Joshua Ramus (1995), Ole Scheeren (2000), Catie Newell (2006), Brandon Clifford (2011), Biayna Bogosian and Kristine Mun (2018), [10] and Clare Lyster (2019).

 Awards

 The SOM Foundation currently offers five awards: